Schedule a Consultation

 What Is Undue Influence?

-Undue influence occurs when a person establishes a fiduciary or confidential relationship with another individual and uses that relationship to influence the individual’s actions, effectively substituting the person’s will for that of the influenced individual.
+This occurs when a person establishes a fiduciary or confidential relationship with another individual and uses that relationship to influence the individual’s actions, effectively substituting the person’s will for that of the influenced individual.
 Older adults frequently become victims of undue influence, with perpetrators leveraging an older person’s vulnerabilities to influence them to make financial or estate planning decisions that benefit the perpetrator to the detriment of the victim or their family.

 Common Signs of Undue Influence